Emotional Seamus Coleman revels in victory against Liverpool - Pundit Arena

 An emotional Seamus Coleman has paid tribute to Everton fans after the Toffees beat their local rivals for the first time since 2010.

-Everton claimed a 2-0 win against Liverpool at Anfield Road, thanks to goals from Richarlison and Gylfi Sigurdsson, ending over a decade of pain against their city rivals.
+Everton recorded a 2-0 win against Liverpool at Anfield, thanks to goals from Richarlison and Gylfi Sigurdsson, ending over two decades of pain against their city rivals.

-Coleman, who first joined Everton in 2009, explained to Sky Sports how much finally getting the win in the Merseyside derby meant to him.
+Coleman, who joined Everton in 2009 from Sligo Rovers, explained to Sky Sports how much finally getting the win in the Merseyside derby meant to him.

 🗣”Coming here all the years and letting the blue side of the city down, it’s been hard, it was difficult to take”